 I grew up on a dairy farm in rural south Alabama in the late 1950s and early 1960s.
 From my earliest memories, the world that started outside my backdoor was a source of fascination and great interest — fish, frogs, turtles, birds, butterflies, and a thousand other things all captured my imagination.

-In high school, the civil rights movement and politics moved to the fore and became a focus of my attention.
-After graduation, I left the South for college.
+After high school, I left the South for college.
 Following a couple of false starts, I arrived in Eugene, Oregon where I lived for ten years, eventually returned to and completed college, met my spouse, and went to law school.

 I told myself and my family that I would try public interest environmental litigation for three or four years before I returned to a career in private practice.
-Today, 25 years later, I'm still here, Amy and I are still in the same Seattle house, and our two sons are grown.
+Today, more than 30 years later, I'm still here, Amy and I are still in the same Seattle house, and our two sons are grown.
 I'm here for one simple and overpowering reason: I love this work.
 It's an incredible privilege — a gift — to be able to employ all of my skills in work that I think makes a difference today, and may make even more of a difference for my children, grandchildren and many other people and communities in this region in the years to come.